helm/charts/REVIEW_GUIDELINES.md

 ```

 If a chart has multiple components, a `component` label should be added to the selector (see above).

+### PersistentVolumeClaim

+In case of a `PersistentVolumeClaim`, unless special needs, `matchLabels` should not be specified
+because it would prevent automatic `PersistentVolume` provisionning.

 ## Formatting